TULiberalArts/Philosophy/pages/undergradaute.md

 [Learn How to Fly in Four](http://fly.temple.edu/)

 ## Tuition and Fees
-For more than 125 years, we have focused on providing a world-class education at an affordable price.
-Just compare Temple to other comparable universities and see what we mean.
-Temple tuition rates vary by school or college, student level, residency status, and more.
+For more than 130 years, we have focused on providing a world-class education at an affordable price.
+Just compare Temple to other universities and see what we mean.
+Temple tuition rates vary by school or college, student level, residency status and more.
 Use the Temple tuition calculator to estimate your tuition rate.

 [Temple Tuition Calculator](https://bursar.temple.edu/tuition-and-fees/tuition-rates)

 ## Financial Aid and Scholarships
 At Temple, we believe that students from all walks of life should have access to an outstanding college education.
 If you need help paying for your education, you aren’t alone.
 Most students receive some form of financial aid to fund their education.
 About 60% of first-year Temple students receive need-based financial aid, and the average first-year financial aid package is about $15,000.
 Eligible students receive financial assistance from federal, state, private and university sources.
 Explore your financial aid options and apply early to make your college education an affordable experience.

 [Student Financial Services](https://sfs.temple.edu/financial-aid-types)